A Geometric Structure Associated with the Convex Polygon: Proofs of the lemmas stated in section

-\begin{proof}[Proof of Lemma~\ref{lemma:border-monotone}] Take an arbitrary point $O$ in $P$ and in the opposite quadrant of $\qd_u^{u'}$.
-We shall prove that (i) \emph{when point $X$ travels along any border of $\block(u,u')$, it is traveling in clockwise around $O$.}
+\begin{proof}[Proof of Lemma~\ref{lemma:border-monotone}.]
+Fix any point $O$ in $P$ that lies in the opposite quadrant of $\qd_u^{u'}$.
+We shall prove: (i) \emph{when a point $X$ travels along any border of $\block(u,u')$, it moves (strictly) in clockwise around $O$.} \begin{itemize} \item Case~1: \emph{both $u,u'$ are edges}.
+By Lemma~\ref{lemma:block-in-quad}, $\block(u,u')\subset\qd_u^{u'}$.
+As a corollary, the opposite quadrant of $\qd_u^{u'}$, including $O$, are on the right of each border of $\block(u,u')$ (see Figure~\ref{fig:singleblock_borderM}~(c)), which implies (i).

-We discuss cases depending on whether $u,u'$ are edges, vertices, or an edge and a vertex.

-Case~1: both $u,u'$ are edges.
-Since $\block(u,u')\subset\qd_u^{u'}$, all points in the opposite quadrant of $\qd_u^{u'}$, including $O$, are on the right of each border of $\block(u,u')$.
-This can be easily observed in Figure~\ref{fig:singleblock_borderM}~(a).
-Details are omitted.
-This implies (i).